MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/remote-assist-hololens.md

 By integrating Field Service and Remote Assist, you can:

-- Launch Remote Assist mobile directly from a Field Service Mobile booking via deeplinks.
+- Launch Remote Assist mobile directly from a Field Service Mobile booking via deep links.
 - See relevant work order information.
 - Post the Remote Assist call information to the associated work order's timeline.

-In this article, we'll explore how a field technician can use the Remote Assist mobile app to make a call to an expert for help to complete a work order.
+In this article, we'll explore how a field technician can use the Remote Assist mobile app to make a call to an expert for help completing a work order.
 We'll also explore the requirements to set up and use Remote Assist and Field Service together on the HoloLens.

 For a guided walkthrough, see the following video.